How to get buyers for your business?Sadaf Abbas

 To sell your business at a higher multiple of its revenue, you must reach out to as many qualified clientele as possible.
 There is a risk of breaching confidentiality by apprising about your business to all the potential buyers.
-This can be mitigated by applying the best business practices in place.
+Apply the best business practices and mitigate the risk.

 Many sellers make the mistake of waiting for the best buyers for their business.
 This is a flawed methodology.
 Instead, you should run a process of outreaching to them.
 To optimize a business deal, you should contact multiple buyers at one time.
 It is because negotiations with just one buyer in isolation always suit the buyer.
 It results in a proprietary transaction at well below market valuations or, in other words, at a compromised price.

 You may not be able to access a wide range of financial and strategic buyers without the help of a financial consultant.
 It is essential to work with one who manages hundreds of buyer relationships.
 You should work with an investment banker who identifies and evaluates a vast network of buyers and shortlists the ones that fulfill each criterion laid down by the seller.
 This would ensure confidentiality, save valuable time, and help you attain a possibly higher price.

 Buyers tend to make shallow judgments about your company at first glance.
 These judgments are nearly impossible to override.
 You can use analytics like graphs and charts to provide a brief, attractive snapshot of the profitability, financials, and other vital aspects of your business.
 This could be complemented with a detailed report that captures all the business complexities.

 Business people should be well-versed in touting the strengths of their business.
 Still, it is important to tailor this strength according to the type of buyer you are conversing with.
 It is because each buyer has a unique approach and gets triggered by a different variable.
-For instance, a strategic buyer will examine a distinct aspect of the business as compared to a private equity group, which will look to increase EBITDA.
+For instance, a strategic buyer will examine a distinct aspect of the business and company as compared to a private equity group, which will look to increase EBITDA.